ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 Test the game and make sure the following work:

-- Trigger interaction label is enabled when entering the trigger volume.
+- Trigger interaction label is visible when entering the trigger volume.
-- Trigger interaction label is disabled when exiting the trigger volume.
+- Trigger interaction label is not visible when exiting the trigger volume.
 - Shop UI opens when pressing ++F++.
 - Shop UI closes when clicking on the close button.
 - Shop UI closes when the player leaves the trigger volume.